The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 bool locking

-static void exfile_trigger_exec(exfile_t *ef, exfile_entry_t *entry, char const *name_suffix)
+static void exfile_trigger(exfile_t *ef, exfile_entry_t *entry, exfile_trigger_t ex_trigger)

 Send an exfile trigger.